atomaszewicz/Bond/RStudio/Analysis.md

 [1]               Title  Metric Rating
 [1] 15 A View to a Kill RT.Crit     36
 ```

-The minimum score of all 4 metrics is 36/100 from Rotten Tomatoes critics for the Bond film "A View to a Kill", which marks Roger Moore's last outing as Agent 007 (at the ripe old age of 57), and the maximum score is 97.5 from LetterBoxd for "Casino Royale" Daniel Craig's first film in the series.
-We will see later how an actor's last and first film are generally rated, but for now we can imagine Moore's and Craig's performance were due to their age and exictment with the role.
+The lowest score given out to a Bond film is 36/100 from Rotten Tomatoes critics for the film "A View to a Kill", which marks Roger Moore's last outing as Agent 007 (at the ripe old age of 57).
+The maximum score is 97.5 from LetterBoxd for "Casino Royale", Daniel Craig's first film in the series.
+We will investigate later how an actor's last and first film are generally rated, but for now we can imagine Moore's and Craig's performance were due to their age and exictment with the role.

-It is not surprising that LetterBoxd claims the highest rated film since it has the highest average rating of 79/100, almost 12 percentage-points higher than the average of our 4 metrics.
-Yet, While on average RT critic score was the second highest rating (71) among our 4 metrics, we see that it claims the lowest score: a mere 36.
+It is not surprising that LetterBoxd claims the highest rated film since it has the highest average rating of 79/100, which is almost 12 percentage-points higher than the average of our 4 metrics.
+Yet while RT critic score was the second highest average rating among our 4 metrics, 71/100, we see that it claims the lowest score: a mere 36.

-Ok so these two films had extreme ratings in these two metrics, but do the other metrics agree?
+So these two films had very extreme ratings in one metric, but how do the other metrics rate the movies?

 ```R
 rate[which.max(rate$Avg.All),]